adrn/gala/docs/tutorials/exp.rst

 -----------
 Limitations
 -----------
-The `~gala.potential.EXPPotential` currently has the following limitations:
+The `~gala.potential.potential.EXPPotential` currently has the following limitations:

 * Hessian evaluation is not supported.
 * Pickling, saving, and loading is not supported.